janosh/blog/content/posts/2019-05-01~hmc-intro/hmc-intro.md

     \frac{\dif\vec p}{\dif t}
     = -\frac{\partial V}{\partial\vec q}.
     $$
 2. This leaves a differential equation with $2d$ variables to solve.
 Most HMC implementations use the leapfrog integrator to advance this system in time.
-Due to its symplectic nature, leapfrog is particularlu well-suited to provide stable results for Hamiltonian systems.
+Due to its symplectic nature, leapfrog is particularly well-suited to provide stable results for Hamiltonian systems.
 The leapfrog algorithm takes small discrete steps of time $\epsilon$ and alternates between half-step updates of the momenta and full-step updates of the coordinates.
     $$
     \begin{aligned}
       &\vec p(t + \epsilon/2) = \vec p(t) - \frac{\epsilon}{2} \frac{\partial V}{\partial \vec q}\biggr|_{\vec q(t)}\\[1em]